Maximum Living Fiesta Flan

 Flan is a dish with a rich historical background.
 Originally a savory dish created as a way to deal with a surplus of eggs in the Roman Empire, it remained popular through the years, while evolving into the sweet dessert we know today.
 Especially popular in Spain, it was exported to Mexico where the dish evolved further, and is a staple of Mexican Cuisine!

-- Remove from heat and immediately pour into a 4 1/2 cup metal ring mold, swish it around so it evenly coats the bottom of the ring mold.
+Remove from heat and immediately pour into a 4 1/2 cup metal ring mold, swish it around so it evenly coats the bottom of the ring mold.
 Feel free to experiment with other molds like bundt pans or multiple smaller ones or ramekins for individual flans.

 ** If you really want to round out the experience of this dessert, I suggest you serve with a small scoop of Tillamook Oregon Hazelnut Salted Carmel Ice Cream.